serebrov/serebrov.github.io-hugo/content/posts/2023-07-28-node-econnrefused-localhost.md

 * Update your server applications to listen to both IPv4 (`127.0.0.1`) and IPv6 addresses (`::1`)
 * Downgrade to Node 16 or upgrade to Node 20 (one more change here to automatically fallback to IPv4, so it works again).

-For example, to fix the problvem with `npx wait-on http://localhost:8080`, change it to `npx wait-on http://127.0.0.1:8080`.
+For example, to fix the problem with `npx wait-on http://localhost:8080`, change it to `npx wait-on http://127.0.0.1:8080`.
 If you also control the server-side code, consider starting the server both on IPv4 and IPv6 addresses.

 It becomes more complex if you do not have control over either the client or the server code.
-In the case with native webdriver.io tests, it both starts the server (Appium) and acts as a client, trying to connect to it via `http://localhost:4723`.
+In the case of native webdriver.io tests, it both starts the server (Appium) and acts as a client, trying to connect to it via `http://localhost:4723`.

-I found a configation option to change the [port](https://webdriver.io/docs/appium-service/#options), but I didn't find a way to configure Appium server address (to change `localhost` to `127.0.0.1`).
+I found a configuration option to change the [port](https://webdriver.io/docs/appium-service/#options), but I didn't find a way to configure the Appium server address (to change `localhost` to `127.0.0.1`).

 As a simpler solution, I switched to Node 20 before running tests:

 ```bash